Home / Use Cases / Professions / Law Enforcement Officers

 Audit your exposure

-We scan 1,000+ data broker and people-search sites for your name, phone, email, and all known addresses.
+We scan the web — data brokers, AI services, public records — for your name, phone, email, and all known addresses.
 You'll see exactly which sites publish your home address and connect it to your family members.

 2